minetest/minetest_game/mods/beds/README.txt

 Another feature is a controled respawning.
 If you have slept in bed (not just lying in it) your respawn point is set to the beds location and you will respawn there after death.
-You can disable the respawn at beds by setting "enable_bed_respawn = false" in minetest.conf
+You can disable the respawn at beds by setting "enable_bed_respawn = false" in minetest.conf You can also disable the night skip feature by setting "enable_bed_night_skip = false" in minetest.conf or by using the /set command ingame.

 License of source code, textures: WTFPL